valbok/QtAVPlayer/README.md

 # Example:

-The video surface must provide a list of supported pixel formats from QAbstractVideoSurface::supportedPixelFormats.
+The video surface must provide a list of supported pixel formats from QAbstractVideoSurface::supportedPixelFormats().
-One of them will be used when QVideoFrame is sent to QAbstractVideoSurface::present.
+One of them will be used when QVideoFrame is sent to QAbstractVideoSurface::present().
-QVideoWidget, QGraphicsVideoItem and QML VideoOutput provide the video surface.
+QVideoWidget::videoSurface(), QGraphicsVideoItem::videoSurface() and QML VideoOutput::videoSurface() provide the video surfaces.

     struct Surface : public QAbstractVideoSurface
     {